nathanlogie/dissertation/README.md

 ## Overview

-This GitHub repo serves as the primary location of all code related to my dissertation work, which currently aims to propose a new bias mitigation strategy in the form of adaptive masking.
+This GitHub repo serves as the primary location of all code related to my dissertation work, which proposes a new in-processing bias mitigation strategy in the form of adaptive masking.

 ## Personnel